Most interesting landmarks of Mexico

 - Mexcaltitán – Nayarit.
 Unique monument of urban planning – man-made island city in shallow lagoon with central, radial planning, resembling a giant wheel in plan.
 At high water, the streets in the town turn into channels.

 As if to beat local civilizations, European invaders did their best to build beautiful cities.
 Planning and architecture of these cities though is inevitably influenced by local heritage.
 Some examples of such great colonial cities are:

 - Guanajuato – Guanajuato.
-Beautiful colonial city with numerous impressive buildings in Mexican Baroque style.
-Many streets for cars go underground here.
+A beautiful colonial city with numerous impressive buildings in Mexican Baroque style.
+Many historical streets are under the ground.

 - Historical center of México – Ciudad de México.
 Unique urban monument uniting prehistoric Aztec architecture with lush Spanish colonial architecture.
 Zocalo in the center of city is the second largest urban plaza in the world after Red Square in Moscow, Russia.

 - San Miguel de Allende – Guanajuato.
-Historic town with beautiful Mexican Baroque architecture, established to guard the route to Mexico.
+Historic town with beautiful Mexican Baroque architecture.
+The town was founded to guard the route to Mexico.

 - Historical center of Morelia – Michoacán.
 Historical colonial city in beautiful setting with numerous impressive Baroque style buildings.